Substitute for Butter in baking

 Quick answer

-#1 Coconut oil (refined) 1 cup coconut oil per 1 cup butter (same volume; solid state preferred for creaming) Refined coconut oil has no coconut flavor and behaves closest to butter in fat content and solid-at-room-temperature structure.
+#1 Coconut oil (refined) 7/8 cup coconut oil per 1 cup butter (solid state preferred for creaming) Refined coconut oil has no coconut flavor and behaves closest to butter in solid-at-room-temperature structure.
+The slightly reduced amount accounts for coconut oil being nearly 100% fat while butter also contains water and milk solids.
 Works well in cookies, quick breads, and cakes.
-Cookies will spread slightly more and bake up a touch crispier because coconut oil melts at a lower point than butter.
-Doesn't cream with sugar as effectively — expect marginally less lift in layer cakes.
+Cookies may spread more and bake up crisper because coconut oil melts at a lower point than butter.
+It does not cream with sugar as effectively, so expect less lift in layer cakes.

 #2 Vegetable shortening 1 cup shortening per 1 cup butter; add 1/4 tsp fine salt per cup if recipe is savory or calls for salted butter Shortening is 100% fat (butter is ~80%), so it produces a very tender, stable crumb.
 Pie crusts and biscuits hold their structure well.
 The tradeoff is flavor — shortening is completely neutral and contributes none of butter's dairy richness.
 Cookies made with shortening are puffier and softer but taste noticeably blander.
 Widely endorsed by America's Test Kitchen for pie dough when flakiness is the priority.